aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

     /
 ```

+14. You should now see significant load on the Oracle database (high CPU).
+The default settings will take a few hours to populate the tables.

-12. Login to the DMS section of the AWS Console.
+15. Login to the DMS section of the AWS Console.
 Under Migration Tasks you will see 4 examples.
 The tasks are configured for optimal performance for each of the given scenarios
 1/ non-parallel loading a table 2/ parallel loading a partitioned table 3/ parallel loading a large table that isn't partitioned using boundary ranges and 4/ parallel loading a table with subpartitions (this is the largest table).
 Run the task(s) of your choice and evaluate performance.
 We discuss configuration settings in the next section.

-13. Choose one of the DMS tasks and run it.
+16. Choose one of the DMS tasks and run it.
 Multiple tasks could run in parallel but will affect performance.

 ## Next Steps (required)